Knowledge Base

 Press to show filter options.
 You can filter recordings by watched status, as well as the availability of Subtitles, Audio Description or Sign Language.
 Recordings, categories and folders that don’t match the filter will be hidden.
 Please note that the Scheduled and Recently Deleted categories cannot be filtered.

-During recording, a white LED on the front of the T4•R will be visible.
+During recording, a white LED on the front of the short-model will be visible.
 You can disable this in standby by going to: Settings > Recording & Playback.

 Sorting